Access Azure Resources Securely Without Managing Secrets

 EOF

-Finally, we need to link this service account to the OIDC issuer associated with our managed identity.
-We do this by creating federated credentials:
+Finally, link this service account to the OIDC issuer associated with the managed identity by creating federated credentials:

 az identity federated-credential create \